My Shop

 That depends. ;) Lemme 'splain.

 If you find yourself trying a new sewing method and aren't sure what size needle to use, I know Jeana sells Sampler Packs - an envelope with one of each size of that type of needle.
 The fact that Jeana and other manufacturers actually SELL Sampler Packs should tell you something.
 I suggest getting one of these packs and trying out the different sizes.
-Some people really don't care.
-But I've found that most stitchers who end up spending a lot of time with a needle in hand will develop size preferences based on everything from the task to the size of their hand to their technique.
+Some people don't care.
+But I've found that most stitchers who spend a lot of time with a needle in hand will develop preferences based on everything from the task to the size of their hand to their technique.

 Sharps

-This is my basic "go-to" needle for general things like mending, reattaching buttons, that sort of thing.
+This is my "go-to" needle for general things like mending, reattaching buttons, that sort of thing.
 I'm not really picky about size with these ... whatever I have on hand usually does the job.

-At the moment it seems I have a package of size 9 Sharps in my drawer.
+Currently I have a package of size 9 Sharps in my drawer.

 Straws